What You Should Know About PTSD and Substance Abuse

 Traumatic events are situations that can shape an individual, whether it’s something they experienced as a child or experienced as an adult.
 These events change how someone sees themselves and the world around them.
-For this reason, former military service personnel who have seen or lived through a traumatic experience often seek veteran substance abuse help.
+For this reason, personnel who have seen or lived through a traumatic experience often seek individuals substance abuse help.

 Post-traumatic stress disorder (PTSD) is a mental health condition that develops when someone witnesses or experiences a traumatic event.
 Although it’s only natural for an individual to feel fear and other emotions during and after a distressing situation, these natural reactions may not dissipate entirely even after the fact.
 When such physical and emotional responses linger for an extended period, the affected person may continue to experience ongoing symptoms that can disrupt and negatively impact their quality of life.